ant-media/ant-media-documentation/docs/guides/publish-live-stream/srt/srt.md

 - After this, restart the server, and it will use the newly configured port number for SRT ingest.

 :::info
-SRT support is available for both x86_64 and ARM architectures starting from Ant Media Server version 2.6.0.
-For versions below 2.6.0 (till v2.5.3), SRT support is available for x86_64 architecture only.
+SRT support is available for both x86_64 and ARM architectures, starting with Ant Media Server version 2.6.0.
+For versions below 2.6.0 (till v2.5.3), SRT support is available for the x86_64 architecture only.
 :::